Ohio House expels former Republican speaker in historic vote

 “Make no mistake, there is no joy in seeing a former Ohio speaker removed from office in disgrace, but this is our opportunity to stand against corruption and to turn a page on this dark chapter in Ohio history and begin to rebuild the People’s trust in a government that’s supposed to work for them,” Sykes said in a statement.

-A day before his colleagues voted him out, Householder appeared in front of a committee where he delivered an hours-long testimony on why removing him from office would be the wrong thing to do.
+A day before his colleagues voted him out, Householder appeared in front of a committee where he delivered hours-long testimony on why removing him from office would be the wrong thing to do.

 “Just think of the precedent this will set: Allegations are enough to remove anyone from office,” Householder testified Tuesday.
 “That’s absurd.”